Natural Pet Health, Disease Prevention & Treatment

 - The immune system is stronger which makes them less susceptible to coming down with disease.

-- Food grade diatomaceous earth is also excellent to lower and even eliminate flies.
-Whether you foster/rescue dogs, cats, horses, chickens,
+- Crawling Insect Control Diatomaceous Earth is also excellent to lower and even eliminate flies.
+Whether you foster/rescue dogs, cats, horses, chickens, pigs, cows, or

 - DE also helps detox heavy metals.